sveinnthorarins/scrape-server-kattis-solved-problems/README.md

 };
 ```

-If the list of problems on the server is old, the server will respond with that old list and add a JSON object `{ refresh: true }` to the front of the array indicating the server is currently refreshing the list and client should query again in a few minutes (scraping takes about 12 secs per solved problem).
+If the list of problems on the server is old the server will respond with that old list and with the `old` property set to `true`.
+The server will then update the list (in the background) and the client should query again in a few minutes (scraping takes about 12 secs per solved problem).

 The scraping is performed by making a request to Kattis's solved problems page with a user cookie set (like the user is logged in) and then scraping the response for all the solved problems entries.